trailofbits/test-fuzz/README.md

 * `#[cfg(test)]` [is not enabled](https://github.com/rust-lang/rust/issues/45599#issuecomment-460488107) for integration tests.
 If your target is tested only by integration tests, then consider using [`enable_in_production`](#options) and [`TEST_FUZZ_WRITE`](#environment-variables) to generate a corpus.
 (Note the warning accompanying [`enable_in_production`](#options), however.)

 * Rust [won't allow you to](https://doc.rust-lang.org/book/ch19-03-advanced-traits.html#using-the-newtype-pattern-to-implement-external-traits-on-external-types) implement `serde::Serializable` for other repositories' types.
 But you may be able to [patch](https://doc.rust-lang.org/edition-guide/rust-2018/cargo-and-crates-io/replacing-dependencies-with-patch.html) other repositories to make their types serializeble.
+Also, [`cargo-clone`](https://github.com/JanLikar/cargo-clone) can be useful for grabbing dependencies' repositories.